elastic/call-for-meetups/ISSUE_TEMPLATE.md

 **Assign to the Community team**

-Africa, Europe, Middle East: @adriennedevries
-Asia, Austrailia, and Pacific: @y-michael
-North America and South America: @fw-at-elastic and @ullyta
+Africa, Europe, Middle East: @adriennedevries and @naoiserush Asia, Australia, and Pacific: @Michael-Yang-Elastic North America and South America: @fw-at-elastic and @oliviapetrie12